sebpuetz/ffp/README.md

 # ffp

-Interface to [finalfusion](https://finalfusion.github.io) written in (almost) pure Python. `ffp` supports reading from various embedding formats more liberal construction of embeddings from components.
+Interface to [finalfusion](https://finalfusion.github.io) written in (almost) pure Python. `ffp` supports reading from various embedding formats and more liberal construction of embeddings from components compared to the other `finalfusion` interfaces.

 This is an early version of `ffp`, feedback is very much appreciated!